You Oughta Know: Background

 In 1991, MCA Records Canada released Morissette's debut studio album Alanis, which went platinum in Canada.
-This was followed by her second album, Now Is the Time, but it was a commercial failure, selling only a little more than half the copies of her first album.
+This was followed by her second album, Now Is the Time, which was a commercial failure, selling only a little more than half the copies of her first album.
 With her two-album deal with MCA Records Canada complete, Morissette was left without a major label contract.
 In 1993, Morissette's publisher Leeds Levy at MCA Music Publishing introduced her to manager Scott Welch.
 Welch told HitQuarters he was impressed by her "spectacular voice", her character, and her lyrics.
 At the time she was still living with her parents.
 Together they decided it would be best for her career to move to Toronto and start writing with other people.

 After graduating from high school, Morissette moved from Ottawa to Toronto.
 Her publisher funded part of her development and when she met producer and songwriter Glen Ballard, he believed in her talent enough to let her use his studio.
 The two wrote and recorded Morissette's first internationally released album, Jagged Little Pill, and by the spring of 1995, she had signed a deal with Maverick Records.
 According to Welch, every label they had approached had passed on Morissette apart from Maverick.